Starflight 2: Trade Routes of the Cloud Nebula: Development

 T.C.
 Lee programmed fractal graphics routines which provide unique topography for each planet in the game.
 Designer Greg Johnson co-founded Johnson Voorsanger Productions while work on the game was still in progress, but remained with Electronic Arts long enough to finish the game.

-Originally published for DOS, the game was ported to the Amiga and Macintosh platforms by MicroMagic, Inc. in 1991.
-An unofficial sequel, Protostar, was published in 1993.
+Originally published for IBM PC compatibles, ports to the Amiga and Mac by MicroMagic were released in 1991.

-In November 2011, Electronic Arts re-released a compilation of both Starflight games through GOG.com.

-Starflight 3 went through an unsuccessful crowdfunding campaign in 2018 on Fig.